pdftoolz

 Not directly.
 You'll need to remove the password first using the Unlock PDF tool, then convert the unlocked file to Word.

+Need to go the other way?
 Use the Word to PDF tool.
-It converts .docx files to PDF while preserving all formatting perfectly — ideal when you want to share a document that can't be accidentally edited.
+It converts .docx files to PDF while preserving all formatting perfectly — ideal when you need to share a document that shouldn't be accidentally edited.
+Word to PDF is also one of the most searched PDF tasks, with millions of monthly searches.

 Frequently asked questions